ApoloniArt/Visual-Aesthetics-Library/Library Contents/README.md

 ### A breakdown of each sub-folder's contents, the categories contained within, and number of Captioned reference pairs for each category.

 ## ANIME-INFLUENCER
-4 categories | 2984 individual captioned pairs
+4 Categories | 2984 Captioned Pairs

 ![ApoGalleria](assets/Anime-Influencer.jpg)

 You can also utilise my ApoGalleria **sibling nodes** to convert any/all captions on the fly to Natural language, or Flux2 json.
 No separate captioning needed, just these two extra nodes effectively increasing the power of my library 10-fold, taking you from ~50,000 captions to around ~500,000 generational possibilities.